 - Limited Liability Corporation - LLCs are similar to S-corporations in the fact that they are pass-through entities for taxation.
 An LLC's individual members will pay federal and state taxes for the income that was disbursed to them from the business on their personal tax return.
 The company will not have to pay corporate federal income taxes or state franchise tax.
 LLC's are often treated like partnerships for tax purposes, and single-member LLCs have disregarded entities in the eyes of the IRS.
 You can also have your LLC designated as a corporation, which will subject the company to state franchise taxes.

 - Partnerships - In a partnership, the income is distributed between partners who are subject to federal income tax on each partner's personal 1040 tax return.
 Therefore, partnerships are considered pass-through tax entities as well.

 - Sole Proprietorships - When a business is classified as a sole proprietorship, the income tax and business losses pass through to the sole proprietor's personal tax return.

 For corporations that operate in multiple states, it is essential to be aware that various states may impose taxes for the property you have in that state or may even consider that location as the "nexus" of your business and therefore subject you to higher or additional taxes.
 Understanding the laws for each state in which you do business is vital to keep your tax burden from becoming too high.

 If you need help with your corporation's North Carolina S-corporation tax return, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.